Obstructive Sleep Apnea (OSA)

 - Are all treatment options equally effective to treat my obstructive sleep apnea?

-Questions that your doctor may ask you during the appointment:
+Questions your provider may ask

-Your health-care provider or sleep health specialist will ask you questions about your health and medical history, so this information will help you to be ready for your appointment:
+Your health care provider or sleep health specialist will ask you questions about your health and medical history, so this information will help you to be ready for your appointment:

-- Make a list of your sleep and non-sleep related complaints.
+- Make a list of your sleep and nonsleep-related complaints.

 - Bring a complete list of all prescription, over-the-counter medications and supplements that you are taking.